My First Summer: Production

 My First Summer is Found's debut feature film.
+It was filmed in rural Victoria, near Castlemaine.

 Themes

 My First Summer is a queer coming-of-age film, though it focuses on the characters' love story rather than coming out or explicitly discussing sexuality.

 Release

 My First Summer premiered at the Adelaide Film Festival in 2020.
 It was released as part of the BFI Flare: London LGBTIQ+ Film Festival online in March 2021.